thenbrent/paypal-digital-goods/README.md

 ## Other Notes

-Recurring payment are not available for German PayPal accounts.
+Recurring payments are not available for German PayPal accounts.